-^{\$14.06,} being the weighted average trading price of the Shares on the TSX for the five trading days preceding December 31, 2015.
+These values reflect the value of DSUs held by the executive officers at December 31, 2017, calculated by multiplying the number of DSUs held by \$21.04, being the Fair Market Value of the Shares as at December 31, 2017.
 DSUs either vest immediately upon grant or upon such terms as the MRCC determines.
-The number of DSUs held by the Named Executive Officers at December 31, 2015 is shown on page 47 of this Information Circular.
+The number of DSUs held by the Named Executive Officers at December 31, 2017 is shown on page 46 of this Information